 As noted above, when you open a placeholder file in the Finder, the agent software downloads the original.
 Likewise, if you attempt to copy a placeholder file via the Finder from one volume to another, the agent software downloads the data to the source, then copies the original file (leaving the downloaded source file in place).
 CCC backups do not behave like Finder copies.
 And for good reason – if you have 1TB of online-only files on your 500GB SSD, you wouldn't want Dropbox or iCloud to download all of that data when CCC attempts to make a backup!
 Rather, CCC copies the placeholder files as they are, retaining all of the placeholder attributes of the source files.
 CCC makes a non-proprietary backup of your files; our goal is to make the destination files look exactly like the source files.

 Some placeholder files won't function as placeholder files on the destination.
 OneDrive, for example, won't see a placeholder file that is outside of your OneDrive folder (i.e. on your startup disk) as a "true" placeholder file, and will not engage to download the file's data when you attempt to open it.
 CCC makes a best-effort attempt to not copy OneDrive placeholder files at all.

 Dropbox's placeholder files function correctly when you back them up from an APFS volume to another APFS volume, and when you back them up from an HFS+ volume to another HFS+ volume.
 Because Dropbox uses a different proprietary technique for creating the placeholder file on each volume format, though, these placeholder files won't behave correctly when transferred from one filesystem format to another.

 Google Drive File Stream uses yet another proprietary device for its placeholder files.
-These placeholder files can't be opened by any application other than Google Drive, so CCC does not attempt to back them up.
+These placeholder files (which include all Google Docs document formats) can't be opened by any application other than Google Drive, so CCC does not attempt to back them up.